1927 All-Ireland Senior Football Championship final

 The 1927 All-Ireland Senior Football Championship final was the 40th All-Ireland Final and the deciding match of the 1927 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Background

+This was the second of four consecutive appearances in the decider for Kildare.

 Match

+This year's final was played on 25 September.

 Summary

-The match was a repeat of the 1926 final which Kerry won by 1-4 to 0-4.
-Kerry opened the scoring and led by 0-3 with points from Landers, Baily and Ryan before Keogh scored Kildare's first point.
-At half time the score was 0-3 to 0-1 in favour of Kerry.
+The match was a repeat of the 1926 final which Kerry won by 1–4 to 0–4.
+Kerry opened the scoring and led by 0–3, with points from Landers, Baily and Ryan before Keogh scored Kildare's first point.
+At half time the score was 0–3 to 0–1 in favour of Kerry.
 Kerry failed to score in the second half, while Kildare added scores from Doyle with a free, a second score from Keogh and a point each for Curtis and Martin.